BobWalsh/laterpay1/PITCHME.md

 ### Gatsby has traction

 - Written in React.js
-- Uses GraphQL to pull static content
 - Large and growing community
 - Plenty of starter projects and demos
+- Uses GraphQL to pull content

 ---?image=assets/wp.png